 Like its sister brand Hyundai, Kia has made dramatic leaps forwards in recent times.
 Kia is known for majoring on value, with cars costing a little less than many rivals but aiming to be just as appealing.

-One aspect in which Kia definitely leads the market is its warranty: at seven years, it’s comfortably the most generous warranty of any car brand.
+Kia’s other big selling point is its market-leading warranty: at seven years, it’s comfortably the most generous of any car brand.

 Every year, we run an annual car survey where tens of thousands of people tell us about their current car and how reliable it is.
-Based on feedback from current Kia owners, we have reliability data for new cars aged up to three years old, and also cars aged between three and eight years old.
+Below, we reveal how Kia has performed - the feedback from current Kia owners means we have reliability data for new cars aged up to three years old, and also used cars aged between three and eight years old.

 |Kia car reliability|